top of page

 Key Eligibility Requirements for Swiss Residency Based on Lump-Sum Taxation

-How Lump-Sum Taxation is Calculated
+How the Swiss Lump-Sum Tax is Calculated

-Once an initial tax base has been calculated, the final amount on which tax is payable is negotiated directly with the relevant cantonal tax authority.
+The applicable tax base is whichever of these figures is highest, and once determined, the final tax liability is negotiated directly with the relevant cantonal authority.
 This process is tailored to each applicant’s circumstances and typically takes three to four weeks to complete.

-The tax regulations of the chosen canton
+• The tax regulations of the chosen canton

-The applicant’s financial situation
+• The applicant’s financial situation

 In wealthier cantons such as Vaud and Geneva, tax contributions at the higher end of the range are more common.